If you have any more then please feel free to call or e-mail us with them.

 – Absolutely, about half of all people do.
 By the time you’ve tucked into your meal on the first evening you’ll have made new friends.
 And even if you’re a really horrible person, Sam and Co. are paid to like you so you’ll have at least five buddies!

 – Yes, independently, as parts of larger groups and even dragging their other halves kicking and screaming!
-If you’re the only female in your group and would like to know there’ll be some more when you get here then give us a shout and we’ll point you towards the Girl Friendly weeks.
+If you’re the only female in your group and would like to know there’ll be some more when you get here then give us a shout and we’ll point you towards the Female Friendly weeks.

 Of course!
 There’s lots else to do besides ride bikes.
 Chill at the farmhouse, sunbathe in the garden, go for walks, head out on a less demanding ride.
 See the Other Acitvities section for more info.